 Add broccoli to other half of baking sheet.
 Toss with half the garlic (reserve remaining for sauce), half the Parmesan (reserve remaining for topping), 1 Tbsp. olive oil, ¼ tsp. salt, and a pinch of pepper.

-Spread broccoli into a single layer on its half.
+Spread broccoli into a single layer on its side.

 Roast the Chicken and Broccoli

-Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees and broccoli is tender and browned, 17-20 minutes.
+Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees and broccoli is tender, 17-20 minutes.

 Sprinkle roasted broccoli with reserved Parmesan.